XRPLF/xrpl.js/docs/index.md

 [checkCreate](#check-create) | A `checkCreate` transaction creates a check on the ledger, which is a deferred payment that can be cashed by its intended destination.
 [checkCancel](#check-cancel) | A `checkCancel` transaction cancels an unreedemed Check, removing it from the ledger without sending any money.
 [checkCash](#check-cash) | A `checkCash` transaction redeems a Check to receive up to the amount authorized by the corresponding `checkCreate` transaction.
 Only the `destination` address of a Check can cash it.
+[paymentChannelCreate](#payment-channel-create) | A `paymentChannelCreate` transaction opens a payment channel between two addresses with XRP set aside for asynchronous payments.
+[paymentChannelFund](#payment-channel-fund) | A `paymentChannelFund` transaction adds XRP to a payment channel and optionally sets a new expiration for the channel.
+[paymentChannelClaim](#payment-channel-claim) | A `paymentChannelClaim` transaction withdraws XRP from a channel and optionally requests to close it.

 ## Transaction Flow